NVIDIA/open-gpu-kernel-modules/README.md

 Note that the kernel modules built here must be used with GSP firmware and user-space NVIDIA GPU driver components from a corresponding 595.58.03 driver release.
-This can be achieved by installing the NVIDIA GPU driver from the .run file using the `--no-kernel-modules` option.
+This can be achieved by installing the NVIDIA GPU driver from the .run file using the `--notes-kernel-modules` option.
 E.g.,

-    sh ./NVIDIA-Linux-[...].run --no-kernel-modules
+    sh ./NVIDIA-Linux-[...].run --notes-kernel-modules

 ## Supported Target CPU Architectures